liweiyap/text-popover-macOS/README.md

 ![](text-popover-macOS/Assets.xcassets/popover-appicon-with-text.imageset/popover-appicon-with-text.png)

 Text-Popover is a MacOS menu bar app that pops up at user-specified intervals.
-These pop-ups contain user-specified texts, such as quotes or idioms, which are stored in databases in the [`text-popover-macOSDatabaseFiles/`](https://github.com/liweiyap/text-popover-macOS/tree/develop/text-popover-macOSDatabaseFiles) directory.
+These pop-ups contain user-specified texts, such as inspirational quotes or idioms, which are stored in databases in the [`text-popover-macOSDatabaseFiles/`](https://github.com/liweiyap/text-popover-macOS/tree/develop/text-popover-macOSDatabaseFiles) directory.
 Language learners could find this app especially useful, as they could use these pop-ups as virtual placards.
 The app is written in the [SwiftUI](https://developer.apple.com/documentation/swiftui/) framework.

 | Light mode             |  Dark mode               |
 :-----------------------:|:-------------------------: